-Introducing online GED and HiSET tests
+Introducing Online GED and HiSET Tests

 To learn all about this new online HiSET-At-Home testing option, visit this post: ‘Welcoming the online HiSET test,’ and for detailed information about the newly launched online proctored GED test, check out ‘Launching the online GED testing option.’

-After Morristown, Cities by Alphabet
+From Morristown, Cities by Alphabet